ttanida/rgrg/README.md

 }
 ```

+## Notice

+This project includes third-party software components that are subject to their respective licenses, as described in the [NOTICE](NOTICE) file, which provides information about the third-party components used, including their names, licenses, and copyright holders.
+Please review the NOTICE file before using or distributing this software.

 ---

 If you have any questions, please don't hesitate to open a new issue or contact me via linkedIn: https://www.linkedin.com/in/tim-tanida/